mlraglin/personal-website/content/project/fury/index.md

 - icon: github
   icon_pack: fab
   url: https://github.com/fury-gl/fury
-- icon:

 ---

 ![Solar System Visualization Tutorial](solarsystem.jpg) This is a screenshot of one of the tutorials that I wrote for FURY, which taught users how to create and texture sphere objects corresponding to each of the planets in our solar system, and animate each of them to follow a scaled orbital path relative to their actual orbit in space, resulting in a product that visualizes each of the planets orbitting and rotating at their respective speeds.